vincentme/fabric-demo/README.md

 After searching for many pytorch training frameworks, large and small, based on my own habits, I implemented a simple and flexible pytorch training framework/template mainly based on lightning-fabric.
 Only 200 lines in total, and no trainer is used, making it easy to add and modify training logic at will.

 The implemented functions are：
-*   Training device switching: Based on fabric, it does not need to modify the running code, but selects cpu, gpu, tpu, mps and other devices to run according to the configuration file or command line options.
+*  Training device switching and mixed precision: Based on fabric, it does not need to modify the running code, but selects cpu, gpu, tpu, mps and other devices to run according to the configuration file or command line options.
 Supports DP, single-node DDP and multi-node DDP.
+Support mixed precision(32, 16, 16-mixed, bf16-mixed, etc.).
 *   Automatic batch size and learning rate adjustment: The actual batch size is automatically calculated based on the set effective batch size and world size (total number of devices) to ensure consistent results under different numbers of devices.
 There are two learning rate adjustment methods: linear and square root.
 *   Experiment management
     *   config: Default configuration file, supports command line option override.
 Automatically back up final configuration.